Passion fruit vines

 - Yellow foliage

 Caused by a nutrient deficiency, usually lack iron, fertilize to remedy.
 Remember that in cold climates, or cold winters foliage will yellow during the winter.

 Same problem as with other plants, sap sucking insects, use an organic spray such as a pyrethrum, readily available and nurseries

 After a number of years ( 6 – 7) fruiting often seems to decline, best to replace the vine at this time.

 Some passionfruit varieties are more cold tolerant than others, for example ‘Sweetheart’ prefers warmer climates, Jumbo Gem can take a little cooler.
 Tropic as the name implies needs a sub tropical to tropical climate.
-Misty Gem is a versatile performer, while Panama Gold and Panama Red needs close to sub tropical at least.
+Misty Gem is a versatile performer, while Yellow Fruiting passionfruit such as Panama Gold needs close to sub tropical at least.
 Generally the more common black variety is better suited to cooler climates, and of course the banana passionfruit grows well in colder areas as well.